 The Child Protection (CP) program works collaboratively with families by engaging their primary system of support, their affiliated First Nations community, other Indigenous agencies who serve the family’s affiliated community, and other resources to deliver child safety and family support and prevention services in the city of Vancouver.
 Gathering a strong circle of support around the child and their family through one of the collaborative pathways, services are delivered by providing practice support, concrete resources and cultural connections to keep children safe and with their family.

-In situations where children are determined to be at risk, CP prioritizes the least intrusive measures and kinship placement options to keep children safe.
+In situations where children are determined to be at vulnerable, CP prioritizes the least intrusive measures and kinship placement options to keep children safe.
 Ongoing access to the parent within the VACFSS Access policy is fundamental to keeping children connected.
 The overall goal of the CP program is to support and facilitate pathways to healing.
-These pathways to healing being with worker engagement, collaborative practice, in-house Elderss, Family Preservation workers and gather the family’s own circle of support.
+These pathways to healing being with worker engagement, collaborative practice, in-house Elders, Family Preservation workers and gathering the family’s own circle of support.